 What causes facial veins?

-Facial veins can appear for various reasons, including sun exposure, natural ageing, and hormonal changes.
-Additionally, some people may be more genetically prone to developing visible blood vessels on the face.
+Facial veins can appear for different reasons, including sun exposure, ageing, and hormonal changes.
+Genetics may also play a role in how visible blood vessels appear on the face.

 What do vascular facial veins look like?

-Yes, the cheeks are among the common target areas for facial veins laser treatment.
+Yes.
+The cheeks are among the areas where laser treatment for facial veins may be considered.

 What other areas can be treated?